nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 tolerance for iteration termination.

 !!! note
-    All the NEP-solvers have considerble documentation available easily available.
+    All the NEP-solvers have considerble documentation easily available.
     Every NEP-solver has documentation is accompanied with at least one example, and references to where the research papers, which we strongly recommend you to cite if you use the method.